-If you’re involved with cord blood banking, you need to understand the important of this particular market and the trends emerging within it.
+If you’re involved with cord blood banking, then you need to pay attention to this enormous consumer market.

 In this interview with Dr. Abhijit Bopardikar, Director of ReeLabs, he explains the rise of cord blood banking within India and discusses the importance of pairing stem cell therapy and research applications with stem cell storage services.